Journal / Research Impact

 Experts in academia and publishing have the following criticisms against bibliometrics:

 Its Use Among Disciplines.
 The use of bibliometrics has been viewed as a 'one size fits all' method of evaluation for various disciplines that do not rate their own work using the same means.
-Some bibliometrics apply to some disciplines, but not to others.
+Some bibliometrics apply to some disciplines because of their publishing practices and norms, but not to others.

 Methodology.
 The methods and formulas used in some bibliometrics are not transparent or available to the public.
 Experts have shown evidence that some bibliometric companies omitted publications by rival publishers from their lists, and assert some companies provided questionable explanations for changes made in their methodologies.